Manchester United sets IPO terms

 The IPO may be a tough sell in the United States given the lack of U.S. publicly traded sports teams to compare Manchester United against and given that many Americans don't regard soccer as a top sport.

 The company's latest financials may also give investors pause.
-Revenue for the fiscal year 2012 is expected to 315 million pounds to 320 million pounds ($495 million to $503 million), down 3 to 5 percent from the previous year, the company said in its S-1.
+Revenue for the fiscal year 2012 is expected to 315 million pounds to 320 million pounds, down 3 to 5 percent from the previous year, the company said in its S-1.

 Operating expenses also increased 4 to 5 percent as a result of a jump in player and staff compensation.